laher/gothx.vim/README.md

 A go plugin for vim/nvim, which only tries to do things that `gopls` doesn't do. thx.

-The idea of this **Experimental** plugin is:
+The idea of this **Experimental** plugin is twofold:

- * To provide features not currently supported by `gopls`, and to focus on modules-aware tooling.
+ 1. To provide features which are **not** currently supported by `gopls`.
- * To avoid tools which are not actively embracing modules support (such as `guru`).
+   * Use an LSP client.
+See [below](#recommended-lsp-setup)
    * As `gopls` grows and matures, overlapping features will be deprecated/removed from `gothx.vim` (deprecated and replaced with messages 'use your LSC for this').
+ 2. To focus on modules-aware tooling.
+   * Avoid tools which are not actively embracing modules support (such as `guru`, which is being abandoned).

-Note that this plugin doesn't ever hope to cover the same featureset as [vim-go](https://github.com/fatih/vim-go), (nor `govim`).
+Note that this plugin doesn't hope to cover the same featureset as [vim-go](https://github.com/fatih/vim-go), (nor `govim`, probably).

-However, vim-go's large featureset overlaps with [more recent] LSPs, making it an awkward fit for a polymath like me.
-I like using the same LSP client across different languages, so I'd sooner only use other plugins which expressly avoid LSP-supplied features.
+vim-go's large feature-set overlaps with [recent] LSPs, making it an awkward fit for a polymath like me.
+I prefer using the same LSP client across different languages, so I'd sooner only use plugins which expressly avoid LSP-supplied features.

 ## Special love for vim-go

 I *LOVE* the vim-go project.
-I fell in love with `vim` through that project, and between 2012-2020, it got me using `vim` or `nvim` as my main editor.
-Many thanks to that team, especially [fatih](https://github.com/fatih) and [bc](https://github.com/bhcleek).
-If you ever find an way to adjust vim-go with 'getting out of the way of the Language Server' in mind, then I'm keen to embrace it again.
+I fell in love with `vim` through that project, and between 2012-2020, it got me using `vim` or `nvim` as my main editor. vim-go was light-years ahead of other editors during the early days, and I think its 'lego blocks' architecture allowed for other plugin-writers to copy its features easily.
+Many thanks to the vim-go team, especially [fatih](https://github.com/fatih) and [bc](https://github.com/bhcleek).
+If vim-go ever gets adjusted with 'getting out of the way of the Language Server' in mind, then I'm keen to embrace it again.

+In the spirit of giving back, I'll make sure to offer PRs to vim-go for any features developed in gothx.vim .
+Please hold me to that.

 ## Install in the usual way

+Use vim8 or neovim.
+Set up an LSP client.

 For example, using vim-plug: